WordPress/hosting-handbook/tests.md

 Hosting companies can have hundreds of websites hosted with WordPress, so it's important to make sure your configuration is as compatible as possible with the software.

-To verify this compatibility, the [WordPress Hosting Community team](https://make.wordpress.org/hosting/) provides a series of [PHPUnit](https://phpunit.de/) tests with which to check the operation of WordPress in any environment.
+To verify this compatibility, the WordPress Community provides a series of [PHPUnit](https://phpunit.de/) tests with which to check the operation of WordPress in any environment.

 ### Reporter